nx-lr/32chars-js/README.md

 `encodeBijective` encodes a `BigInt` into a bijective string with the passed characters as its digits.
 It acts as normal base conversion except there is no zero digit.

 -   Repeatedly divides the integer until it reaches zero: `0 < (number = (number - 1) / base)`
--   Returns the modulus of every digit with its base, which is the length of the string; and returns the corresponding "digit" of the "digit" array based on its index (indices start from 0) with what was once digit 0 being replaced with the last: (Expression `digits[(digit % base || base) - 1]`)
+-   Returns the modulus of every digit with its base, which is the length of the string; and returns the corresponding digit of the digit array based on its index (from 0) with what was once digit 0 being replaced with the last: (Expression `digits[(digit % base || base) - 1]`)
 -   Concatenates the resulting "digit" to the beginning of the string, hence assembling it backward.
 If the number is 0 or negative it just returns it.

 `decodeBijective` does the opposite, returning a `BigInt` from the string and its passed digits as a string.